Eugene Rosenberg: Academic

 In later years he collaborated with Yossi Loya (Zoology Dept., Tel Aviv University) to research coral disease.
 They demonstrated for the first time that coral bleaching is the result of an infectious disease and that a rise in temperature due to global warming causes pathogenic micro organisms to be more active and cause infectious epidemic diseases.

 His most recent work has developed the "hologenome concept of evolution" (together with Ilana Zilber-Rosenberg).
 This groundbreaking concept posits that the holobiont (host plus all of its associated microorganisms) and its hologenome (sum of the genetic information of the host and its symbiotic microorganisms), function as a unique biological entity and therefore as a level of selection in evolution.
 According to the hologenome concept microbial symbionts and the host interact in a cooperative way that affects the health of the holobiont within its environment, and the sum of these cooperative interactions characterizes the holobiont as a unique biological entity.
 He contends that under environmental stress, the microbiome can change more rapidly and in response to more processes than the host organism alone and thus influences the evolution of the holobiont.
 Prebiotics, probiotics, synbiotics and phage therapy are conceived as applied aspects of the hologenome concept.

 Awards

 In 1983-1984 Rosenberg was appointed as a Fellow of the Guggenheim Foundation.
 In 1992 he was awarded with the Pan Lab Prize of the Society of Industrial Microbiology and in 1993 he was awarded as a Fogarty International scholar at the National Institute Of Health (NIH).
 Jointly with Prof.Eliora Ron he received the Israel Prize for a Beautiful Israel in 1995.
 In 2002 he was awarded the Sakov Prize for ecological research and in 2003, the Procter & Gamble Prize of the American Society for Microbiology (ASM) and together with Yossi Loya, the Landau Prize by Mifaal Hapais in Life Sciences.

+In 2018 (with Ilana Zilber-Rosenberg), he received the Karl August Möbius Prize for lifetime achievements in symbiosis.

 Rosenberg has supervised numerous graduate students and postdocs.
 He is a Fellow of the American Academy of Microbiology.
-He is the author of approximately 270 research papers and reviews, 10 books, and 16 patents.
+He is also a Founding Member of the European Society of Microbiology.
+He is the author of approximately 287 research papers and reviews, 15 books, and 16 patents.